phip1611/bit_ops/README.md

 # bit_ops

-Bitwise operations on primitive integer types, but `no_std` and `const`-compatible.
-Provides a collection of typical bit manipulation operations that are primarily required in low-level development.
-Unlike other crates that provide tooling to create sophisticated high-level types with bitfields, the focus of bit_ops is to work on raw integers.
-Thus, bit_ops chose a manual and more direct approach.
+Common bit-oriented operations on primitive integer types with a focus on `no_std` and `const` compatibility.
+Unlike other crates that provide tooling to create sophisticated high-level types with bitfields, the focus of `bit_ops` is on raw primitive integer types.

 # Documentation